thegetty/living-matter/content/artists/section-contents-print.md

 ---
 title: Working With the Artist
 subtitle: Between Conservation and Production
-type: contents
+type: splash
-class: abstract
-slug: .
-weight: 79
+weight: 78
-pdf: false
-epub: false
+online: false
 ---